11 Famous Funeral Paintings of Western Art

-Funeral practices are deeply ingrained in all cultures and hugely varied traditions around the globe reflect a wide spread of beliefs and values.
-On the days we remember the deceased, let’s take a look at famous funeral paintings in Western art–some of them depict funerals of famous people, some of them, on the contrary, of ordinary men.
+Funeral practices are deeply ingrained in all cultures.
+Varied traditions around the globe reflect widespread beliefs and values.
+On this day when we remember the deceased ones, let’s take a look at funeral paintings in Western art–some of them depict the funerals of famous people, and some of them, on the contrary, of ordinary men.

 1. Gustave Courbet, A Burial at Ornans

-At the end of summer 1849, Courbet started working on his first monumental painting.
+At the end of the summer of 1849, Gustave Courbet started working on his first monumental painting.
 He was a relatively unknown artist back then, but he found his path to fame by shocking contemporary art critics.
-The artist used a canvas of huge dimensions, usually reserved for a “noble” genre of history painting, to present an ordinary subject, with no idealisation.
-What was even worse, it is a frozen-like portrayal of somber middle-class citizens at a graveside in Courbet’s home province.
+The artist used a canvas of huge dimensions, usually reserved for a “noble” genre of history painting, to present an ordinary subject, with no idealization.
+What was even more shocking about A Burial At Ornans was the fact that it is a frozen-like portrayal of somber middle-class citizens at a graveside in Courbet’s home province.
 There is no heroism at all!
 At the Salon of 1850-1851, people were outraged, decrying “the ugliness” of the characters and the ordinariness of the whole scene.
-Courbet’s use of the common people as a grand subject was deemed a radical act–”the engine of revolution,” as one critic said.
+Courbet’s use of the common people as a grand subject was deemed a radical act, “the engine of revolution,” as one critic said.

 2. Anna Ancher, A Funeral

-Anna Ancher is regarded as the most important Impressionistic painter on the Danish art scene.
-But whereas the French Impressionists were intimately linked to modern life, Anna Ancher painted her paintings on the outskirts of modernity.
+Anna Ancher is regarded as the most important Impressionistic painter in the Danish art scene.
+Whereas the French Impressionists were intimately linked to modern life, Anna Ancher painted her paintings on the outskirts of modernity.
 As in many of Anna’s works, there is no real action; the play of the light in the room is the real protagonist of the picture.
 Here her characters are so preoccupied with their doings that they do not notice the viewer’s presence, and the light on the wall is the only trace of the world outside.
-By showing a tiny room, Ancher had an opportunity to demonstrate her mastery of colour mixing together the blue, pink, and green hues.
+By showing a tiny room, Ancher had an opportunity to demonstrate her mastery of color by mixing together the blue, pink, and green hues.

 3. El Greco, The Burial of the Count of Orgaz

-“My sublime work,” this is how El Greco himself called this painting in a court proceeding.
+“My sublime work,” is how El Greco himself described this painting in a court proceeding.

-A long inscription below the image (not seen on this reproduction unfortunately) tells us the story of count Orgaz: in 1323 during the funeral of the pious Lord of Orgaz Don Gonzales Ruiz at this Church of Santo Tome, St. Stephen and St. Augustine honored the dead by descending from open heaven to lift the body and put it in its sepulcher.
+A long inscription below the image (not seen on this reproduction, unfortunately) tells us the story of the count of Orgaz: in 1323, during the funeral of the pious Lord of Orgaz Don Gonzales Ruiz at this Church of Santo Tome, St. Stephen and St. Augustine honored the dead by descending from open heaven to lift the body and put it in its sepulcher.
 That must have been a funny thing to see.

 El Greco was asked to paint this miracle, and he painted it as if he had seen it as a witness.
-A little boy (Greco’s son, perhaps) introduces himself and us to the event.
+A little boy (El Greco’s son, perhaps) introduces himself and us to the event.

-Another important thing – The Burial of the Count of Orgaz measures in at over 15 feet by 11 feet (4.8 m x 3.6 m)!
+Another important thing about The Burial of the Count of Orgaz: it is huge and measures over 15 feet by 11 feet (4.8 m x 3.6 m)!